Our Plan

 Waiheke Island is our living pilot.

 We’re co-creating this energy system with residents, partners, funders, and stakeholders.
-Our tools include:
+Our current status includes:

 What’s Next